Amazon Pay for Alexa

 The Challenge

 Amazon Pay wanted to take their existing web check out functionality to create a seamless payment experience on Alexa.
 The current options to transact from non-Amazon companies on Alexa were cumbersome and required customers to link an account with the Alexa skill developer.
-The goal of the Amazon Pay speechlet on Alexa is to empower developers and customers by allowing end users to purchase any good or service on Alexa from any company using the payment method stored in their Amazon account.
+For example, if a customer wanted to ask Alexa to place an order for their favorite drink from Starbucks, they’d need to first link their Amazon and Starbucks accounts.
+This required logging into multiple accounts and set up within the Alexa app.
+The goal of the Amazon Pay speechlet on Alexa was to empower developers and customers by allowing end users to purchase any good or service on Alexa from any company using the payment method stored in their Amazon account.

 High level system flow of design assets I created including conversational/voice design on Alexa and transaction management on Amazon.com